n-grace-henry/MS-Thesis/README.md

 all.data.csv -> all corrected data including the points that did not end up getting data.
 Full time series data including the NA points.

 data.csv -> same as the all.data.csv file except I removed the run on 2/7/24 that I think was wrong.
 This run looked pretty bad and I believe it was because the source blew and there might have also been a leak in the system.
 It gave some crazy high values and I think it is safer to remove this run entirely.

+data_full.csv -> raw data has been drift corrected but not consolidated.
+All data in this sheet including AAs and duplicates and replicates.

 ### data folder